-- Read labels on soaps, cleaners and disinfectants. - Read Safety Data Sheets (SDSs) as well. - Wear personal protective equipment such as goggles, gloves or respirators. (check the SDS or talk to your supervisor to find out what PPE you should be using).
+- Read labels on soaps, cleaners and disinfectants and follow their instructions. - Check printer and copy machine toner boxes for mentions of chemicals. - Read Safety Data Sheets (SDSs) as well. - Wear personal protective equipment such as goggles, gloves or respirators. (check the SDS or talk to your supervisor to find out what PPE you should be using).